markliou/ThermalProGAN/web_service/readme.md

 ================================================================
 This section tell how to build the server for translating the normal proteins to their thermal stable form.
 The website is buit using the FLASK module of python.
 The model can be download from the [pCloud](https://u.pcloud.link/publink/show?code=XZYQg0VZknUTIn8gAY0bb9v7lsoOmVMC9IK7).
-The model should put under *model* folder.
+The model should put under *model* folder. (if you don't have the *model* folder, please create it.)

 # working enviroments
 1. Ubuntu